matchavez/mc/pages/06.notetaking/01.winner-first/default.md

 ##### Easy Transfer

 The ease at which content can transfer is also very helpful.
-Whether it's notes, or in GitHub or Azure DevOps (Fire whoever named it that), or in a system like this website using Grav, Markdown content can be transferred in and out with all of its formatting fully intact.
+Whether it's notes, or in GitHub or Azure DevOps (Fire the marketing team who named it that), or in a system like this website using Grav, Markdown content can be transferred in and out with all of its formatting fully intact.

 ---